Fire safety in the home

 Test your smoke alarms monthly.
 Last year over 200 people died in fires in the home.
 You’re at least four times more likely to die in a fire in the home if there’s no working smoke alarm.

-If you have recently had your property rewired by Aragon your smoke and/or heat alarms will be manufactured by Aico.
+If you have recently had your property rewired by Grand Union your smoke and/or heat alarms will be manufactured by Aico.
 User instructions for these products can be downloaded from the Aico website – download instructions.
-Aragon install the 160RC series of alarms; the lithium battery in this product does not require replacing.
+Grand Union install the 160RC series of alarms; the lithium battery in this product does not require replacing.

 If your smoke alarm is not manufactured by Aico, please ensure you are familiar with how to test the alarm and change the batteries frequently if required.